shivanya-chandra/pcllab.github.io/docs/handbook/lab-experiments/scanning.md

 # Scanning and Archiving

-<mark>TODO: Fix details on this page</mark>

 When you have completed an experiment, or when you are done running subjects for a while (during the summer), you need to scan and archive your consent forms.

 ## Scanning Consent Forms

-[Here is an example](http://learninglab.psych.purdue.edu/labwiki/files/Example_Signed_Consent_Form.pdf){target="_blank" rel="noreferrer"} of what consent forms should look like when they are ready to be scanned and archived.

 Before you start scanning, your consent forms must: